ofiriluz/octo-keygen-cpp/README.md

 Usage
 =====

-In order to use the existing implmenets, and generate keypair and certificates, we can use it as follows with ssl:
+In order to use the existing implements, and generate keypair and certificates, we can use it as follows with ssl:

 ```cpp
 octo::keygen::KeygenPtr ssl_key_gen = std::make_shared<octo::keygen::ssl::SSLKeygen>();